 The resulting baked Vertex Color map

-Prior to baking, set up the target surfaces with the desired colorations.
-The resulting vertex color map takes not only illumination (all lighting including global illumination, GI, if desired) into account, but is a combination of the surfacing and the lighting in the scene.
-Make sure that the target items are selected either in the 3D Viewport or in the Items list.
-Then, choose the Vertex Map > Vertex Illumination Baking command and set the function's options.
+Before baking, set up the target surfaces with the desired colorations.
+The resulting vertex color map takes not only illumination (all lighting including global illumination) into account, but is a combination of the surfacing and the lighting in the scene.
+Make sure that the target items are selected either in the 3D viewport or in the Items list.
+Then, from the menu bar, click Vertex Map > Vertex Shader Baking and set the function's options.

 • Vertex Map - Provides a way to name the resulting vertex color map.
 You can accept the default name or type a different name.
 If the name already exists in the scene, Modo overwrites the values from the existing map with the new values.